Complete condition for nonzero quantum correlation in continuous variable systems: Necessary and sufficient condition

-\end{widetext} It is worth noticing that Eq. (\ref{Q2}) is our main result. \textit{In order to decide whether a given two-mode state $\varrho_{AB}$ contains nonzero quantum discord or not, one first obtains its Wigner function based on the definition, and then calculates the integral in Eq. (\ref{Q2}) using the obtained Wigner function.
-After that one can easily check whether the integral result $Q$ is equal to zero or not.} For example, we will show how to use the marker $Q$ to detect nonzero quantum discord for all two-mode Gaussian states and several non-Gaussian states in the following sections.
+where $Q_r=0$ if and only if $Q=0$ since $Q_1>0$ holds for arbitrary states.
+In order to decide whether a theoretically given two-mode state $\varrho_{AB}$ contains nonzero quantum correlation or not, one first gets its Wigner function based on the definition, and then calculates the integral in Eq. (\ref{Qr2}).
+After that one can easily check whether the integral result $Q_r$ is equal to zero or not.
+For an experimentally unknown state, one can measure $Q_r$ by using quantum circuits without any information of Wigner function, see the Appendix for details.